deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="dsstne">DSSTNE</a>

 Amazon's Deep Scalable Sparse Tensor Network Engine, or [DSSTNE](https://github.com/amznlabs/amazon-dsstne), is a library for building models for machine- and deep learning.
 It is the most recent of many open-source deep-learning libraries, released after Tensorflow and CNTK.
-Written largely in C++, appears to be fast, although it has not attracted as large a community as the other libraries.
+Written largely in C++, DSSTNE appears to be fast, although it has not attracted as large a community as the other libraries.

 * (+) Handles Sparse encoding!
+* (-) Amazon may not be sharing [all information necessary to obtain the best results with its examples](https://github.com/amznlabs/amazon-dsstne/issues/24)

 ### <a name="licensing">Licensing</a>